Chasingdreams6/MIT6.824/src/raft/raft.md

 #### Drawback

-1. When using 8th intel i5 cpu, it may consume 110~130 seconds in 2D Part.
+1. When using 8th intel i5 cpu, it may consume 60~80 seconds in 2D Part.
 Maybe we can adjust some timeout and use better machine to evaluate.
+2. Although `Start()` doesn't prove the agreement of execution.
+But if a leader is leader now, it response to `start()`'s caller correctly, but it down to follower immediately.
+The log will lose.
+We know use very high frequency poll to let replica happen before leader's change.
+But it can not prevent this situation perfectly.